Overview of the most important developments regarding Tax Proposal 17

 The reform of the current corporate tax system remains an important concern for all parties.
 The aim is to ensure the long-term tax attractiveness of Switzerland as a business location, to guarantee the international acceptance of Swiss corporate taxation and to guarantee sufficient tax revenues.

 On 28 September 2018, the Swiss Federal Parliament adopted the Tax Proposal 17 with clear majority.
-Before the Federal Council definitively can set the date of entry into force, scheduled for 1 January 2020, it is likely that the approval of the Swiss electorate will also become necessary in a referendum.
-The popular vote is likely to be held on 19 May 2019.
+Before the Federal Council definitively can set the date of entry into force, scheduled for 1 January 2020, the approval of the Swiss electorate is necessary in a referendum.
+The popular vote will be held on 19 May 2019.

 In parallel, the cantons are pushing ahead with the implementation of the provisions of the Federal Tax Harmonisation Act into their cantonal tax laws.